rajammanabrolu/rajammanabrolu.github.io/index.md

 It reads:

 "Well, hello there.
 I am an Assistant Professor of Computer Science at the University of California, San Diego - leading the [🧋**PEARLS Lab**🧋](http://pearls.ucsd.edu) in the Department of Computer Science and Engineering (CSE).
 More info can be found on my group website.

-I'm also a research scientist at [Mosaic AI](https://www.mosaicml.com/) in [Databricks](https://www.databricks.com/).
+I was previously a research scientist at [Mosaic AI](https://www.mosaicml.com/) in [Databricks](https://www.databricks.com/).

-I was previously on the Mosaic team in the [Allen Institute for AI](https://allenai.org/).
+And before that on the Mosaic team in the [Allen Institute for AI](https://allenai.org/).
 I received my PhD in Computer Science from the School of Interactive Computing at the Georgia Institute of Technology, advised by Professor Mark Riedl as a research assistant at the [Entertainment Intelligence Lab](https://eilab.gatech.edu/).

 My CV is found [here](https://prithvirajva.com/CV.html), my list of publication [here](https://prithvirajva.com/publications.html), and projects [here](https://prithvirajva.com/projects.html).